The Bucket Book

 Get everybody in a circle and hand out instruments in this order: Scratcher, Nothing, Shaker, Nothing, Bucket, Nothing.
 Students in the “nothing” position use body percussion to practice the rhythm of the instrument that is on their right.

-After 30 seconds or so, rotate either the instruments (clockwise) or the students (counter-clockwise).
+rotate either the instruments (clockwise) or the students (counter-clockwise).
 The student who was just practicing with body percussion gets the instrument and has already practiced the rhythm.
 Boredom avoided and practiced increased!

 3. Nest Your Instruments